 "email": "[email protected]",

-"client": tblInvoices.selectedRow.data.client ,
+"client": tblInvoices.selectedRow.client ,

-"client_address": tblInvoices.selectedRow.data.client_address,
+"client_address": tblInvoices.selectedRow.client_address,

-"client_address2": tblInvoices.selectedRow.data.client_address2,
+"client_address2": tblInvoices.selectedRow.client_address2,

-"client_address3": tblInvoices.selectedRow.data.client_address3,
+"client_address3": tblInvoices.selectedRow.client_address3,

-"items": formatDataAsArray(queryLineItems.data)
+"items": formatDataAsArray(queryLineItems.data)}}}

 We need to find a way to convert the data from the queries into an array of objects that we can access.
 Retool supports two data conversion methods which are formatDataAsArray